 What is the Council On Aging of Central Oregon and what do they do?

-As Our Mission states “We advocate for, empower and guide older adults and their loved ones to live with independence and well-being in age friendly communities.”
-Our main focus is on providing Information and Resource Referral, Meals on Wheels, Case Management, Medicare Counseling, Family Caregiver Support, Community Meals, Nutritional Counseling and much more.
+As Our Mission states “We advocate for, empower and guide older adults and their loved ones to live with independence and well-being.”
+Our main focus is on providing Information and Resource Referral, Meals on Wheels, Case Management, Medicare Counseling, Family Caregiver Support, Community Meals, and Nutritional Counseling.

 I don’t know where to start, what should I do?